CageCode/World-Food-Ecosystems/practical1/exploring.md

 It’s time to explore the Biome map and answer the first few questions on Canvas.
 You can find these questions in the quiz associated with this practical.

-> 📝 **Question 1**.You have used the OpenLandMap/PNV/PNV_BIOME-TYPE_BIOME00K_C/v01 dataset to make a biome map of the world.
-What is the dominant pixel value in the Netherlands? <br />
+> 📝 **Question 1**.
+You have used the OpenLandMap/PNV/PNV_BIOME-TYPE_BIOME00K_C/v01 dataset to make a biome map of the world.
+> What is the dominant pixel value in the Netherlands? <br />
 > (tip: click on some pixels in the Netherlands on the map and then check the value in the 'inspector' panel on the right)

 <br />